Quantum computations without definite causal structure: Ways around the no-go theorem

-Focusing attention on the quantum circuit model, the origin of the problem in realizing the program {\tt SWITCH} as a computational circuit obeying rules 1-4 is twofold.
-The first limitation arises from the fact that the oracles $f$ and $g$ are restricted to be called once, so that the circuit must contain boxes $\boxed{f}$ and $\boxed g$ only once (rule 4) and in a definite time order (rule 3).
-Indeed, a computational circuit that produces the \emph{same output} of the program {\tt SWITCH} actually exists, but it requires two calls to both oracles $f$ and $g$, e.~g. as follows
+Another obstacle to the realization of the {\tt SWITCH} program arises from the fact that the oracles $f$ and $g$ are restricted to be called \emph{only once}, i.e. that the circuit must contain boxes $\boxed{f}$ and $\boxed g$ only once (rule 4) and in a definite time order (rule 3).
+Indeed, a computational circuit that produces the \emph{same output} of the program {\tt SWITCH} actually exists, but it requires two calls to at least one of the oracles $f$ and $g$, e.~g. as follows

-This circuit achieves the desired transformation over the qubit in the middle wire depending on the state of the controlling qubit at the top wire.
-Here $ $ is a control-swap gate, exchanging the two input qubits depending on the state of the control qubit.
-On the other hand, if the input are two black boxes $\boxed f$, $\boxed g$, the possibility of achieving two uses from a single one is ruled out by the no-cloning theorem for boxes \cite{ourclon}.
-Again, the limitation due to the single call constraint is strictly related to the ``physical'' nature of the unknown black boxes $\boxed{f}$ and $\boxed{g}$.
-If we knew what $f$ and $g$ are, we would be able to duplicate them, thus making possible the computation of the function $S(x,\boxed{f},\boxed{g})$ through the above circuit.
+where $ $ is a control-swap channel, exchanging the two input qubits depending on the state of the control qubit, and $\boxed{\map X}$ is the bit flip channel.
+The above circuit achieves the desired ${\tt SWITCH}$ transformation over the qubit in the middle wire depending on the state of the controlling qubit at the top wire.
+This fact is \emph{not} in contradiction with Theorem 1: If the input are two black boxes $\boxed f$, $\boxed g$, the possibility of achieving two uses from a single one is ruled out by the no-cloning theorem for boxes \cite{ourclon}.
+Again, the limitation due to the single call constraint is strictly related to the black box nature of the functions $f$ and $g$.
+If we knew what $f$ and $g$ are, we would be duplicate them, thus making possible the computation of the function $\map S(x,\boxed{f},\boxed{g})$ through the circuit of Eq. (\ref{condueg}).